FREE 5-Ingredient Recipe EBook

 Seasoning Over The Skin:

-Seasonings over the skin ensure that the skin has lots of flavor, and we use oil instead of butter here since it can handle the direct heat.
+Don’t forget to season the skin itself!
+I use oil instead of butter for this part, since it can handle the direct heat.

-- Spices – Smoked paprika and garlic powder.
-Feel free to add other dried seasonings here, such as dried oregano, dried rosemary, onion powder, chili powder, and/or cayenne pepper.
+- Spices – I keep it simple with just smoked paprika and garlic powder, since I’ve already got plenty of garlic and herbs under the skin.
+But feel free to add other dried seasonings here, such as dried oregano, dried rosemary, onion powder, chili powder, and/or cayenne pepper.

 - Sea Salt & Black Pepper